Frequently Asked Questions

 The use of Kambo originated in the Amazon jungle by several groups of indigenous South American peoples.
 It was first discovered by the western world in 1986 by Peter Gorman, and investigative journalist that had been spending time with a native a tribe called the Matses.

-Kambo or sapo as some call it was initially utilized as a medicine to aid the hunters of the tribe, giving them increased endurance, stamina, visual acuity, increased hearing ability, a reduced need for food and water, and to mask their human scent to better sneak up on animals.
+Kambo or sapo as some call it, was initially utilized as a medicine to aid the hunters of the tribe, giving them increased endurance, stamina, visual acuity, increased hearing ability, a reduced need for food and water, and to mask their human scent to better sneak up on animals.
 It was often used in conjunction with a snuff called Nu-Nu to bring them visions of where their next successful hunt would be.
+It was also applied to women and children to treat various ailments such as malaria, parasites, snake bites and “panema” or bad luck.

 What is Kambo useful for?